erik73/hassio-addons/tellsticklive/README.md

 For device configuration, refer to the official addon instructions.

-All devices configured and working will be visible in your Telldus Live account when you have completed all configuration steps below.
+All devices configured and working will be visible in your Telldus Live account when you have completed the configuration steps below.

 To have your sensors visible in Telldus Live they have to be added to the configuration.